JoergFiedler/freebsd-vagrant-box-aws/README.md

 ### Usage

 To use the this box definition just add it to the list of available boxes for your vagrant installation.
+It will download the box files from Vagrant Cloud.

     for provider in aws virtualbox; do \
       vagrant box add \